 If a backup vehicle exceeds the allowable mileage limit the change must be reported within 30 calendar days of the date the mileage limit was exceeded; and

-ZEV Re-powers or Conversions.
-Vehicles repowered with zero-emissions powertrains must report the vehicle’s new fuel type within 30 calendar days of being repowered or converted.
+ZEV Conversions.
+Fleet owners that convert a vehicle to a ZEV must report the vehicle’s new fuel type within 30 calendar days of being converted.

 Odometer Reading Reporting.
-This section applies to fleet owners that have: backup vehicles; vehicles utilizing an exemption due to a declared emergency event per section 2015.3(f)(1-2); day or sleeper cab ICE vehicle or NZEV tractors following the Model Year Schedule of section 2015.1; or day or sleeper cab ICE vehicle or NZEV tractors following the ZEV Milestones pathway of section 2015.2 that want to switch to the Model Year Schedule of section 2015.1.
+This subsection applies to fleet owners that own or operate: backup vehicles; vehicles utilizing an exemption due to a declared emergency event as specified in section 2015.3(f)(1); tractors that are ICE vehicles or NZEVs with a vehicle model year that is 12 years old or older and are following the Model Year Schedule specified in section 2015.1; tractors that are ICE vehicles purchased pursuant to an exemption with a vehicle model year that is 12 years old or older and are following the ZEV Milestones Option specified in section 2015.2; or tractors that are ICE vehicles or NZEVs with a vehicle model year that is 12 years old or older and are following the ZEV Milestones Option specified in section 2015.2, but the fleet owner wants to switch to the Model Year Schedule specified in section 2015.1.
 Fleet owners meeting the above conditions must comply with the following reporting requirements:

 Odometer Readings.
-Report annually the mileage reading and the date the reading was recorded from a properly functioning odometer or hubodometer;
+Report annually the odometer reading from January 1 of the current calendar year and the date the reading was recorded from a properly functioning odometer or hubodometer;

-Odometer Replacement.
-If the odometer is replaced, report the following within 30 calendar days of the original odometer failure: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement;
+Odometer Failure and Replacement.
+If the vehicle’s originally equipped odometer has failed and is replaced, report the following information within 30 calendar days of the date the original odometer failed or was replaced, whichever comes first: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement;

 Hubodometers.
-If the vehicle’s odometer is not functional and is not being replaced, report the serial number from a hubodometer with a non-resettable odometer;
+If the vehicle’s originally equipped odometer has failed and is not being replaced, the fleet owner must equip the vehicle with a hubodometer.
+Fleet owners must report the serial number of the hubodometer within 30 calendar days of the date the hubodometer was installed;

 Emergency Mileage.
-For backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit or other vehicles utilizing an exemption due to a declared emergency event per section 2015.3(f)(1), the fleet owner must report the number of miles travelled in support of the emergency.
+The fleet owner must report the number of miles travelled in support of an emergency for backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit, or other vehicles utilizing an exemption due to a declared emergency event as specified in section 2015.3(f)(1).

 Vehicle Delivery Delay Reporting.
-Fleet owners utilizing the vehicle delivery delay extension will have 30 calendar days to report the delivery of the newly added ZEV or NZEV and to either remove the ICE vehicle from the California fleet or to designate it as a backup vehicle.
+Fleet owners utilizing the Vehicle Delivery Delay extension will have 30 calendar days to report the delivery of the newly added ZEV and to either remove the ICE vehicle from the California fleet or to designate it as a backup vehicle.

-Rental Vehicle Provision Reporting.
-Individual rental vehicles rented fewer than 180 calendar days under contract with origins and destinations in California do not need to be reported if using the Rental Vehicle Provision specified in section 2015.2(d).
+Rental Vehicle Option Reporting.
+Individual rental vehicles rented fewer than 180 calendar days under contract with origins and destinations in California do not need to be reported if using the Rental Vehicle Option specified in section 2015.2(d).
 Interstate rental fleet owners must report the average number of rental vehicles in California within each Milestone Group as determined by contracts or telemetry data as specified in section 2015.2(d).

-ZEV Unavailability Supporting Documentation Reporting.
-Fleet owners that purchase an ICE vehicle pursuant to the ZEV Unavailability exemption of section 2015.3(e) must submit an email to TRUCRS@arb.ca.gov with the purchase agreement and the following clear and legible digital photographs of:
+ZEV Purchase Exemption Supporting Documentation Reporting.
+Fleet owners that purchase an ICE vehicle pursuant to the ZEV Purchase exemption specified in section 2015.3(e) must submit an email to TRUCRS@arb.ca.gov within 30 calendar days of receiving the new ICE vehicle with the purchase agreement and the following clear and legible digital photographs of:

 VIN/GVWR label (typically located on the driver side door or door jamb);

-License plate with side of the vehicle visible;
+License plate with driver’s side of the vehicle visible;